 “She goes above and beyond for everybody in everything that she does,” said Hirsch, who said she’d like to lobby for the installation of a bronze statue of Seymour outside of the Warner College of Natural Resources.

-Micah Henderson, a 2019 graduate, described Seymour as “brilliant.”
+Micah Hernandez, a 2019 graduate, described Seymour as “brilliant.”

 “Nikki was the one who really taught me how to behave and act as a field geologist, from things like making basic observations while you’re in the field, to understanding what things to look for, how to take notes and keep a good record,” he said.